Raphiiko/OyasumiVR/docs/readmes/generated/README_EN.md

     <td>
 <b>Base Stations</b>
 <br>
 Have OyasumiVR turn your base stations on and off together with SteamVR.
 A bit like SteamVR's own base station power management, but <b>compatible with any HMD!</b> As long as your PC supports Bluetooth and is in range of the base stations, you're good to go.
-<br><br>
-<i>Currently only V2 Lighthouses are supported.</i>
     </td>
     <td width="380"><img src="https://github.com/Raphiiko/OyasumiVR/assets/111654848/f624681d-7e52-4b83-900d-6d7f7b45428d"></td>
   </tr>